qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

 Build QIMP SDK image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Download Qualcomm Yocto and supporting layers:
+1. Download Qualcomm Yocto and the supporting layers:

    .. note:: The ``<manifest release tag>`` for QIMP SDK build is the
              same as the BSP build.
 Clone the QIMP SDK layer on top of the BSP build.